Tillage Newsletter - June 2023

 - Spring barley - Disease control

 Some early-drilled crops have already received their final fungicide; however, most of the later-sown crops still have to receive their final application.
 Late-season disease control in spring barley is designed to control diseases such as rhynchosporium, net blotch and ramularia.

 - Winter wheat - Disease control

-Septoria is very visible in most crops, however, the levels are relatively low in most crops where leaf 3 and flag leaf fungicide applications were applied on time.
-Yellow rust has not been a problem this year except in the few crops of Bennington that are still being grown.
+Septoria is very visible in most crops; however, the infection is reasonably well controlled in crops where the leaf 3 and flag leaf fungicide applications were applied on time.

 - Spring oats